Affordable Attractions in Metro Atlanta

 Starlight Drive-In Theatre

 The Starlight Drive-In Theatre has been entertaining Atlantans since 1949.
 Still today, the drive-in is a great way to enjoy the warm Georgia weather, while watching great movies with even greater company.
-Tickets are only $9 for adults and $1 for kids.
+Tickets are only $8 for adults (12 and up), $6 for seniors (65 and up) and active service members/vets and $4 for kids (ages 3-11).
 This price includes two movies playing on the same screen during your visit.
 Although there is a snack bar where food can be purchased, you can save even more by bringing your own food and drinks.

 The High Museum of Art

 For a large family, visiting the High Museum of Art isn’t a cheap outing.
 With ticket prices at $14.50 for everyone age 6 and up, a family of four will cost $58 before tax.
 However, if you visit on a Friday, tickets are half price after 4 p.m.
-In addition, the museum is open until 10 p.m. on the third Friday of each month for the Friday Night Music Remix.
-The music series features concerts from artists of various genres, from jazz and blues to bluegrass and Latin music.
+Even better, on the second Sunday of each month, the museum offers free admission along with special programming like story time, live music and art-making activities for the whole family.

 The Margaret Mitchell House

-For those who are proud of their Southern heritage and love classical literature, a trip to the Margaret Mitchell House home of the famed Gone With the Wind author is a great, affordable way to spend an afternoon.
-Adults cost just $13 and children only $8.50 (age 4 and under are free).
+For those who love classical literature, a trip to the Margaret Mitchell House, operated by the Atlanta History Center and home of the famed Gone With the Wind author is a great, affordable way to spend an afternoon.
+Adults cost just $13 and children only $5.50 (age 3 and under are free).
 Admission includes a guided tour and access to the house’s exhibitions: Margaret Mitchell: A Passion for Character and The Making of a Film Legend: Gone With the Wind, along with other seasonal events.